ShashwatTheGamer/StudiosRex/Trailer/about.md

 The trailer should include 3 best minigames of our game...

-At the end, it should say "Minigame MadHouse" (or logo) and after that, "Made by Studios Rex, in colaboration with Shayan Studios"
+At the end, it should say "Minigame MadHouse" (or logo) and after that, "Made by Studios Rex, in colaboration with Shayan Studios".
+Also, the background here, should be a a blurred footage of the lobby.

 The trailer must be done before 12th, as the sound composer will work after that.. and we will launch after that...